rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 ![Day-off](/img/blog/2017/2017-09-14-day-off.jpg )
 <div class="image-credits"><b>A well spent day-off.
 (Image : Meetup app and Kalpani’s phone)</b></div>

 ### Next comes the competitions and achievements,

 [__Jankashi :__](https://lk.linkedin.com/in/janakshidulanga)
-Business, Law  Technology conference organized by APIIT -  Presented her work and won the best researcher award for the Technology track.
+* Presented her work at Business, Law  Technology conference organized by APIIT and won the best researcher award for the Technology track.
-19 th National best quality ICT awards 2017( NBQSA 2017) - Selected for the final round.
+* Selected for the final round of 19 th National best quality ICT awards 2017( NBQSA 2017).
 And now waiting for the final results.

 [__Kalpani :__](https://lk.linkedin.com/in/kalpani-bhagya-ranasinghe-256585110)
-SheCoderess v.1.0 -which was a hackathon organized by University of Uwa Wellassa, Sri Lanka.
+* SheCoderess v.1.0 which was a hackathon organized by University of Uwa Wellassa, Sri Lanka.
 And her team won the first place.
-Hackx – Hackathon which seeks innovative ideas and organized by University of Kelaniya, Sri Lanka.
+* Hackx Hackathon which seeks innovative ideas and organized by University of Kelaniya, Sri Lanka.
 Her team got selected to the final round.

 **Both of us:**
-Hacktitude – Both of us participated for this competition.
+* Both of us participated for the Hacktitude competition.
 This is organized by 99x Technologies.
 Both of us got selected to the final round.

 ## After this summer